Computer Science ✓ ACE & NCCRS Approved 🎓 3 Credit Hours 🕐 9 min read

 See Plans & Pricing →

-Is Ethics in Technology Tough?
+How Hard Is Ethics in Technology, Really?

 Common Questions Before You Enroll

-Is This a Good Fit for You?
+Is This the Right Move for You?

 These courses complement Ethics in Technology and are all ACE & NCCRS approved through UPI Study — you can take multiple courses in one membership period.